cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   the verification key among the Aggregators prior to the start of this phase of VDAF evaluation.

-  > OPEN ISSUE: What security properties do we need for this key exchange?
+  > OPEN ISSUE What security properties do we need for this key exchange?
 See
   > issue#18.

   Protocols using the VDAF MUST ensure that the Aggregator's identifier is equal